cmdPrompt2002/cs-comps/sprinkler/README.md

 ## <code>What's Sprinkler?</code>

 Sprinkler is a password sprayer developed by Prompt Eua-anant and Sam Ederington for Carleton College CS Comps project (Fall 2024).
 Written in C, it utilizes several third-party libraries to spray login credentials to some remote server.
 The following services are supported by Sprinkler: ssh, http-get, http-post.
-The available services include ssh, http-get, http-post.

-What is password spraying?
-- Shotgunning a bunch of login credentials to a remote server, seeing which ones grant you access

-For more information, visit [https://github.com/cmdPrompt2002/cs-comps/tree/main/sprinkler/writeup.pdf]
+For more information, visit [https://github.com/cmdPrompt2002/cs-comps/tree/main/writeup.pdf]

 ## <code>Installation</code>